Gold hits record for second day as investors dump stocks

 | SINGAPORE

-Speculators resisted the temptation to cash in on gold's rise as the global economy edged closer to calamity after investors fled riskier assets on fears that political leaders are unable to tackle debt crises in Europe and the United States.
+Speculators resisted the temptation to cash in on gold's rise as Asian stock markets plunged and the Swiss franc held near a record high after investors fled riskier assets on fears that political leaders are unable to tackle debt crises in Europe and the United States.

-U.S. gold futures for December struck a record around $1,774 an ounce before shedding some of the gains, while cash gold hit an all-time high about $1,771 an ounce, its 12th record in 20 sessions.
+U.S. gold futures for December struck a record around $1,756 an ounce, while cash gold hit an all-time high about $1,753 an ounce, its 12th record in 20 sessions.

 "I think everyone was also looking at the 7 percent drop in the S&P 500.
 The market was very concerned over the global economy.
 Gold is now more expensive than platinum, and the last time this happened was back in December 2008.
 That's an interesting dynamic."